bin3xish477/pythonforcybersecurity/README.md

 ```python
 print("Hello, World!")
 ```
 Running the code above will print out "Hello, World!" to the console, and can be ran by prefixing the name of the file that you have saved this code into with the word python - `python yourFileName.py`.
 All Python files you create need to be saved with the `.py` extension.
+The `print()` function used is a built-in Python function that prints data out to a console.

 # Comments in Python